Eastern Equatoria

 Eastern Equatoria is a state in South Sudan.
-It has an area of 73,472 km².
-The capital is Torit.
+It has an area of 73,472 km2.
+The capital city is Torit.
 On October 1, 1972, the state was divided into Imatong and Namorunyang states and was re-established by a peace agreement signed on 22 February 2020.

 Louis Lobong Lojore is the current governor of Eastern Equatoria.

 Geography

 The state shares international borders with Uganda in the south, with Kenya in the south-east and with Ethiopia in the north-east.
 Domestically, it is bordered by Central Equatoria in the west and Jonglei in the north.
 The Ilemi Triangle in the east, between Eastern Equatoria and Lake Turkana, is or has been disputed among all three abutting states (South Sudan, Kenya and Ethiopia).

 Population

 The state had 906,126 people in 2008 (32/sq mi).

 Eastern Equatoria state was home to several different ethnic groups.

-The Toposa, Jie and Nyangathom live in the Kapeota counties in the east of the state.
+The Toposa, Jiye/Jie and Nyangathom live in the Kapeota counties in the east of the state.

 The Didinga, Dodoth and Boya live in Budi county around Chukudum.

 Further west, Lopa, Torit and Ikwoto counties are inhabited by the Ketebo, Otuho, Mokoyi Lopit, Lango, Pari, and Tenet people who inhabit a portion of the lopit hills after they split from Didinga and Murle early in the 19th century and Lokoya of Lowoi.

 The Acholi, Madi, Iwire and Ofiriha people live in the westernmost Magwi county.

 Most of the inhabitants of Eastern Equatoria live by subsistence farming, and also raise cattle, sheep and goats.
 Some of the crops are sold, while most are consumed locally.
 The Didinga Hills in Budi county have rich and fertile soil that is used for cultivation of tobacco, potatoes, maize, and Dura.